Master of Science in Digital and Integrated Marketing Communications

 Application Materials

-Applications can be considered only after these items have been submitted:
+Applications will be considered only after the following items have been submitted:

-- International students are required to submit evidence of financial support
+International students are also required to submit evidence of financial support.

-Submit your graduate application online.
-Applicants to the Digital and Integrated Marketing Communications program should send official transcripts of all college and university coursework to Graduate Admissions (graduateadm@ku.edu) or the school:
+Official transcripts of all college and university coursework should be sent to Graduate Admissions (graduateadm@ku.edu) or the school:

 The University of Kansas School of Journalism and Mass Communications